Darren Bergman: Parliamentary career

 Bergman was re-elected to parliament in the national and provincial elections on 8 May 2019.
 The newly elected DA caucus elected him as a whip.
 On 5 June 2019, Bergman was promoted to Shadow Minister of International Relations and Cooperation.

 Bergman attempted to break up a conflict between EFF MP Marshall Dlamini and fellow DA MP Denis Joseph in September 2019.
 In October 2019, Maimane resigned as DA leader and John Steenhuisen was elected his interim successor.
 He temporarily retained Maimane's cabinet.

 In October 2020, Bergman criticised president Cyril Ramaphosa, who also served as chair of the African Union, for being silent on many African crises.
 He said that Ramaphosa's failure for not speaking out against the attacks on the protests against police brutality in Nigeria, could be seen as him "condoning" it.

 After Steenhuisen was elected DA leader for a full term, he announced his shadow cabinet in December 2020.
 Bergman remained as Shadow Minister of International Relations and Cooperation.

 In the 2020 Register of Members’ Interests, Bergman declared that he received R10,000 a month for consultancy work in a company he owns with associates.

 In January 2021, Bergman demanded that South African diplomats pay almost R10 million in unreturned rental deposits.

+Bergman was moved to Shadow Deputy Minister of Trade, Industry and Competition on 21 April 2023.

+Bergman was re-elected to the National Assembly at the 2024 general election.